Table of Contents

 We can all agree that being rewarded and recognized for our hard work is an excellent employee engagement activity.

-On this National Workaholics Day, let's tap into our creativity, recognize and reward employee contributions.
+On this National Workaholics Day, let's tap into our creativity, and recognize and reward employee contributions.

 4. Organizing team-building activities